-"Employee" means any nominated, appointed, or elected officer or employee of the State or ASC, including members of boards, commissions, and committees, and employees under contract to the State or of the constitutional convention, but excluding legislators, delegates to the constitutional convention, justing, and judges.
+"Employee" means any nominated, appointed, or elected officer or employee of the State or HHSC, including members of boards, commissions, and committees, and employees under contract to the State or of the constitutional convention, but excluding legislators, delegates to the constitutional convention, justice, and judges.

-On behalf of CONTRACTOR NAME, CONTRACTOR, the undersigned res dreare, under penalty of perjury, as follows:
+On behalf of CONTRACTOR NAME, CONTRACTOR, the undersign does de are, under penalty of perjury, as follows:

-- 1. CONTRACTOR IS or IS NOT a legislator or an employee or a business in which a risla or an employee has a controlling interest.\ - 2.
-CONTRACTOR has not been assisted or represented by a local lator of poloyee for a per or other compensation to obtain this Agreement and will not be assisted or represented a leg tor or ployee for a fee or other compensation in the performance of the Agreement, if the local lator or exployee is the involved in the development or award of the Agreement. - 3.
-CONTRACTOR has not been assisted or regression to the compensation in the award of this Agreement by a State or HHSC employee or, in the case of the egislature, by a legislator. - 4.
-CONTRACTOR has not been represented or as sisted ersonal on matters related to the Agreement by a person who has been an employee of the State or HHSC which in the preceding two (2) years and who participated while in state office or employment on the matter of which the Agreement is directly concerned. - 5.
-CONTRACTOR has not been reprecated or a six of on matters related to this Agreement, for a fee or other consideration by an individual who, within the ast twelve 2) months, has been a State or HHSC employee, or in the case of the Legislature, a legislature, a legislature. - 6.
-CONTRACTOR has no been remarked or assisted in the award of this Agreement for a fee or other consideration by an individual no, 1 within a past twelve (12) months, served as a State or HHSC employee or in the case of the Lorislature, a legislature, and b) participated while an employee or legislator on matters related to this Agreement.
+1. CONTRACTOR IS or IS NOT a legislator or an employee or a business in whether a legisle of or an employee has a controlling interest.

+2. CONTRACTOR has not been assisted or represented by a legislato. employee for a fee or other compensation to obtain this Agreement and will not be assisted or represented by a sislator or inployee for a fee or other compensation in the performance of the Agreement, if the legislator or inployee had by a bislator or involved in the development or award of the Agreement.

+3. CONTRACTOR has not been assisted or represent for ree or other compensation in the award of this Agreement by a State or HHSC employee or, in the ree of the egislature, by a legislator.

+4. CONTRACTOR has not been represented or as ste ersone. on matters related to the Agreement by a person who has been an employee of the State or HHSC which the preceding two (2) years and who participated while in state office or employment on the matter which the Agree.
+In this directly concerned.

+5. CONTRACTOR has not been represe. d or $a_1 > 1$ on matters related to this Agreement, for a fee or other consideration by an individual who, within the $b_1 > 1$ twelve $\sqrt{2}$ months, has been a State or HHSC employee, or in the case of the Legislature, a legislature.

+6. CONTRACTOR has not k on recesser or assisted in the award of this Agreement for a fee or other consideration by an individual where the past twelve (12) months, served as a State or HHSC employee or in the case of the Lorenze e, a legiser or, and b) participated while an employee or legislator on matters related to this Agreement.

-CONTRAC OR under that the Agreement to which this document is attached is voidable on behalf of the State or HHSC is vis Assemble to a serie end into in violation of any provision of chapter 84, Hawaii Revised Statutes, commonly received to as the Code of Ethics, including the provisions which are the source of the declarations above.
-Additionally, any fee, compensation, gift, or profit received by any person as a result of a violation of the Code of Ethics may be recovered by the Code or HHSC.
+CONTRACTO under ands the the Agreement to which this document is attached is voidable on behalf of the State or HHSC if this represent was entered into in violation of any provision of chapter 84, Hawaii Revised Statutes, commonly referred to as the C the of Ethics, including the provisions which are the source of the declarations above.
+Additionally, any fee, the relation, gift, or profit received by any person as a result of a violation of the Code of Ethics may be recovered by the state or HHSC.